 The Circles of Distinction at Queen's University were created in May 2002 to acknowledge donors with cumulative lifetime gifts totalling $100,000 or more.

 |Giving Circle||Lifetime Cumulative Giving|

 |Founders Circle||$20 million or more|

 Queen's Benefactor Wall

 On permanent display in the loggia of the Joseph S. Stauffer Library, the Queen's University Benefactor Wall celebrates in a public and permanent way our most generous lifetime benefactors - individuals, estates, foundations, and companies - whose cumulative giving of $100,000 or more have been recorded as received by the University.
-The wall is updated each fall annually in time for Homecoming.
+The wall is updated each fall annually.
 We invite you to stop by on your next visit to campus.

 Royal Legacy Society